Monte Carlo Methods

 Monte Carlo methods form the computational backbone of modern Bayesian machine learning.
 Credible intervals and HPD regions provide a principled framework for uncertainty quantification in model predictions — a necessity in safety-critical domains such as medical diagnosis and autonomous systems.

 The Monte Carlo framework developed here assumes that we can sample from the target distribution directly.
 However, what if the posterior is difficult to sample from, or we want to focus on estimating the probability of a rare event in the distribution's tail?
-In Part 20: Importance Sampling, we relax the requirement of direct sampling.
+In the next page on importance sampling, we relax the requirement of direct sampling.
 Instead of sampling from the target distribution, we use a more convenient proposal distribution and correct for the mismatch using importance weights, providing a powerful tool for both efficiency and variance reduction.